dankatri/dankatri.github.io/_posts/2023-04-01-Natasha-Bedingfield.md

 _These Words_ is still a top notch pop song.
 It's impossible not to bop along.

 I also wasn't expecting to remember all of the songs, but quite a few were familiar.
 I definitely didn't remember that there was a song featuring Bizarre from D12.
+You can't miss it on a listen through - he announces himself as "Bizarre from D12" at the start of the song.

 Can't help but love it to be honest.
 When I was younger I think I would have loved to put this kind of album down, but now I can appreciate it for what it is, great pop music.